battlecoder/zeppp/readme.md

 ## USING THE CLI

-You can run the CLI without parameters to see the available options, but here are some examples of what you can do with it:
+You can run the CLI without parameters to see the available options.
+All the operations that you perform will be done in the order they appear in the command line, so you can chain multiple operations together.
+Here are some examples of what you can do with it:

 **Example 1**
 > zeppp-cli -c COM3 -i blink.hex -p